See index to all the chapters for Putting Out the Planetary Fire

 Art and Climate Activism

-Art and culture “provoke and encourage us to think bigger and beyond ourselves, it strengthens community and empathy, and, most critically, it connects us to our common humanity.
-In all its diverse expressions, culture belongs to everyone, and it is a tool for social change.
+The group Artists and Climate Change observes that art and culture “provoke and encourage us to think bigger and beyond ourselves, it strengthens community and empathy, and, most critically, it connects us to our common humanity.
+In all its diverse expressions, culture belongs to everyone, and it is a tool for social change.”
 As Bertolt Brecht wrote: “Art is not a mirror to reflect reality, but a hammer with which to shape it.”

-Many climate groups and coalitions establish art committees and organize “art build” volunteer gatherings to generate signs, banners, puppets, and props for major events.
-Sane Energy, a leader in the art build community in New York, explains that “Art speaks faster than words.
-Art is a way to quickly explain an often complicated story: what the issues and solutions are.
+Many climate groups and coalitions establish art committees and organize art building volunteer gatherings to generate signs, banners, puppets, and props for major events.
+Sane Energy, a leader in the art building community in New York, explains that “Art speaks faster than words.
+Art is a way to quickly explain an often-complicated story: what the issues and solutions are.
 It starts conversations, engages the public, and changes consensus.
 Art builds community.”
-They added, ‘we know getting the word OUT is a big part of all of our work.
-More people will read our message if it is designed with an attractive, eye-catching image.’
+They added, “we know getting the word OUT is a big part of all of our work.
+More people will read our message if it is designed with an attractive, eye-catching image.”

-Art build was a major component of the 400,000 person People’s Climate March in 2014 in NYC.
+Art was a major component of the 400,000 person People’s Climate March in 2014 in New York City.
 Their toolkit explains that making art is a way to bring people, spread the word about the event, and make clear why your community is organizing.
-Bringing people together to create art provides the opportunity to: Invite coalition partners and potential allies to a fun event to deepen relationships; Bolster interest in the event; Recruit volunteers to support your outreach and longer-term work; and Tell your community’s stories through powerful and inspiring images.
-They suggest that the best way to ensure that your art communicates the full power of the people you are organizing with is to have a planning meeting first to vision together (see their Telling Your Story page for suggestions on how to lead a “Visioning Session” to plan your art.)
+Bringing people together to create art provides the opportunity to: invite coalition partners and potential allies to a fun event to deepen relationships; bolster interest in the event; recruit volunteers to support your outreach and longer-term work; and, tell your community’s stories through powerful and inspiring images.
+They suggest that the best way to ensure that your art communicates the full power of the people you are organizing with is to have a planning meeting first (see their Telling Your Story page for suggestions on how to lead a “Visioning Session” to plan your art.)

-Performance art is designed to be acted out in front of an audience.
+Performance art is designed to be acted-out in front of an audience.
 It can encourage the viewers to become participants.
 It seeks to touch people emotionally.
 It is very visual and usually provocative, thought provoking, urging viewers to think about the issue being addressed.
-It includes plays, often short humorous ones designed for public places (e.g., in front of a fossil fuel company office); musical skits; and dancing.
+It includes plays, often short humorous ones designed for public places; musical skits; and/or dancing.
 Some performance art may seek to provide viewers with the information needed to take political action; others focus directly on mobilizing the audience to take specific advocacy steps.

 The Red Rebel Brigade, which grew out of the Extinction Rebellion protest in London in the spring of 2019, is “an international performance artivist troupe dedicated to illuminating the global environmental crisis and supporting groups and organizations fighting to save humanity and all species from mass extinction….
 These ethereal otherworldly beings came from a slow-motion mime show called Blanco that Invisible Circus toured for many years as a street show in the 90’s.
 Red Rebel Brigade is an evolution of these ghostly all white characters that first processed for the Anti-Iraq war demonstrations in 2003.
 This show had a very powerful mesmerizing effect on audiences with slow motion movements synchronized and performed in static tableaux, utilizing existing architecture and reclaiming public spaces.”
 They are an example of how political art often transcends the barrier of language.